Magform/articleAnalyzer/src/site/markdown/index.md

 To build the project and install the necessary dependance you need to follow these steps:

 1. Open a terminal
 2. Navigate to the directory of the project
+3. Remember to specify your API-key in the files saved in the Downloader_configurationFile directory of the tests in order to run the project tests
-3. Run the following command:
+4. Run the following command:

     `mvn install`